 19. When all cheques have cleared, the executors' account is closed and the administration of the estate is at this stage complete.
 All accounts are saved for 12 years, with the will, confirmation, legacy receipts, final account with receipts and discharges, closed bank books and clearance certificate Form IHT30 being put away safely.
 Any personal papers can at this point be returned to the family.

-Contact Our Expert Executry (Probate) Solicitors Glasgow, Scotland
+Request a Callback from our Expert Executry Probate Solicitors Glasgow, Scotland